kmack3990/kmack3990/README.md

 ### Interests

-* :computer: I want to continue to work in the Denver, CO or remotely.
+* 💻 I want to continue to work in the Denver, CO or remotely.
-* 🔭 Currently, I am really enjoying my work with CPD at the City of Denver.
+* 🔭 I currently enjoy my work with CPD at the City of Denver.
 * 🧠 I am always trying to learn everything data science/analytics.
-* :sunrise_over_mountains:	 I love to be outside with friends and family hiking, biking, or skiing.
+* 🌄 I love to be outside with friends and family hiking, biking, or skiing.

+* 💻 Open to roles in Denver, CO or remote
+* 🔭 Currently working with Community Planning & Development at the City of Denver
+* 🧠 Continuously expanding my data science and analytics skills
+* 🌄 Enjoy hiking, biking, and skiing with friends and family

 ### Skills